turingschool/module_5/flower_exercise_2.0.md

    * Vitality: Enthusiast
    * Self-Blame: Microscope

-Potential questions for the group:
+**Question for the group:**
-* Who had a driver that particularly resonated with them?
-Why?
 * How are each of these strengths?
-What would they look like in action?
+What could they look like in action?

 #### Emotional Intelligence (EQ) Competencies
 The definition of Emotional Intelligence or EQ (first advanced by researchers Peter Salavoy and John Mayer, but popularized by author Daniel Goleman) is the ability to: